 Why rehabilitate old cast iron, ductile iron or asbestos cement pipe?

 The overall quality and quantity of drinking water is a a constant concern to municipalities across North America.
 That is why FER-PAL has become a leader in the structural pipe lining solution through innovation.
 The traditional method of main cleaning and Cement Mortar Lining by open-cut replacement was the sole option.
 Although acceptable, advancements have been made and are available to municipal engineers.
 What is the alternative?
-The Structural Pipe Lining Solution.
+Cured-In-Place Pipe Lining (CIPP).

 The Structural Pipe Lining Solution

-The Structural Pipe Lining Solution eliminates the factors of internal and external corrosion and tuberculation, restores carrying capacity, eliminates discoloured water, and decreases pumping and maintenance costs.
+CIPP is a Structural Pipe Lining Solution that eliminates the factors of internal and external corrosion and tuberculation, restores carrying capacity, eliminates discolored water, and decreases pumping and maintenance costs.
 More importantly, with restored flow and a stand alone structurally sound liner, the savings go on for many decades.

 The jackets are impregnated with a curable polymeric resin that plays two important roles.
 First the curable resin allows the tubular liner to adhere to the host pipe.
 Second, the curable resin, once reticulated, completes the formation of the composite structural liner.
 The resulting composite material liner has mechanical properties exceeding ASTM F1216 and ASTM F1743 recommendations for fully deteriorated pipe.